ZackTanCZ/SQLZoo_SQL/MS_AdvantureWorks_HardQns.md

 # [Hard Questions](https://sqlzoo.net/wiki/AdventureWorks_hard_questions)
 ## Question 1
-For every customer with a 'Main Office' in Dallas show AddressLine1 of the 'Main Office' and AddressLine1 of the 'Shipping' address - if there is no shipping address leave it blank.
+For every customer with a 'Main Office' in Dallas\
+show AddressLine1 of the 'Main Office'\
+show AddressLine1 of the 'Shipping' address (if there is no shipping address leave it blank).\
 Use one row per customer.

 <details>
   <summary>SQL Query</summary>